nunit/docs/docs/articles/vs-test-adapter/Tips-And-Tricks.md

 #### DisplayName

-The default for Test Explorer Displayname is to use the Name of the test, which normally is the method name.
+The default for Test Explorer `DisplayName` is to use the Name of the test, which normally is the method name.
 Using DisplayName you can change between `Name`, `FullName` or `FullNameSep`.
 The last one will then use the FullNameSeparator,which defaults to '`:`'.
 See [Issue 640](https://github.com/nunit/nunit3-vs-adapter/issues/640) for explanations of use and [sample code](https://github.com/nunit/nunit3-vs-adapter.issues/tree/master/Issue640) here.

 (From version 3.17.0)